-As a person ages, they may decide they may decide that living in their own home is no longer the most optimal situation.
+As a person ages, they may decide that living in their own home is no longer the most optimal situation.
 Upkeep and maintenance often become too much, and many seniors don’t want the responsibility of being homeowners.
 However, they are still very active, relatively healthy and able to care for themselves.
 They are not ready to move into an assisted living residence or care setting.
 The best option might be independent living.
 It’s important to learn about this type of community so you are prepared and know what to expect.

 Independent living communities do exactly as their name suggests: they allow you to live independently.
 They differ from all of the assisted living options in several ways.

 While people who live in either community may have an apartment-style residence, independent living communities offer truly independent living.
 Each resident has their own living space such as an apartment home or cottage with the option of coming together with other residents in a community.
-These places may also be referrered to as retirement communities or senior apartments.
+These places may also be referred to as retirement communities or senior apartments.
 Some criteria may need to be met such as age and income requirements, but their residence is their own private living space.

 With assisted living services, the resident may also live in an apartment-style home, which may or may not include a full kitchen.
 However, they often have common dining areas and increased staffing to help with residents’ needs.